mgheorghe/DASH/documentation/general/design/dash-sonic-hld.md

 The following are the schema changes.
 The NorthBound APIs shall be defined as sonic-yang in compliance to [yang-guideline](https://github.com/Azure/SONiC/blob/master/doc/mgmt/SONiC_YANG_Model_Guidelines.md)

 For DASH objects, the proposal is to use the existing APP_DB instance and objects are prefixed with "DASH".
 DASH APP_DB objects are preserved only during warmboots and isolated from regular configs that are persistent in the appliance across reboots.
-All the DASH objects are programmed by SDN and hence treated differently from the existing Sonic L2/L3 'switch' DB ojects.
+All the DASH objects are programmed by SDN and hence treated differently from the existing Sonic L2/L3 'switch' DB objects.
 Status of the configured objects shall be reflected in the corresponding STATE_DB entries.

 ## 3.1 Config DB